grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### They talk Chips about fitting mating collar to the Gnat

 Hemi led Shakes up to the control room, and Hemi got on the PA to ask Chips to join him there.
 She arrived a few minutes later, cursing.
-Her boots were dripping, showing how much water was still in the cargo bay.
+Her boots were dripping, showing how much water was still in the cargo hold.

 "Motherfeckers, I am feckin' trying to keep this feckin boat from sinking.
 What the feck do you need me fer that's more impertent than tha'?"